 I’m currently Director of Behavioral Finance and Investing at Betterment, where I integrate behavioral finance and passive investment management to help customers achieve their goals.
 Betterment is the most behaviorally informed investing platform available – everything from our interface to our portfolios are intelligently designed to make good behavior automatic, and bad behavior difficult.
 As a result, Betterment’s customers have the lowest behavior gap I know of – i.e. they don’t reduce their returns because of trading.

-- Use knowledge from behavioral finance to develop and improve our advice, tools, and investment process
+- Use behavioral finance to develop and improve our advice and investment process

 - Provide educational resources on investing and optimal behavior

 - Collaborate with leading researchers in behavioral finance and economics to learn what works for our clients, and validating our unique